mmmmmmpc/el-2-sll/README.md

   - Onboard using webUI and select the activation key
 - Configuration channel and software channels should be assigned automatically by the activation key
 - Apply high state and the minion will be migrate to SLL/SLES-ES
+  - The high state apply with apply the configuration channel and migrate the machine to Liberty Linux

 ### For already registered minions
-- Explore options
+- Hacked the change channels feature to allow change channel to SLL9 (needs to be refactored, since the code is now hard coding the channel label)
+- Assign the Configuration channel
-  - re-activation key to apply activation key
+- Apply high state to system
-  - adapt software channel change to allow changes channels to different products (we should have special checks to see if is possible).
-We also need to verify clonned channels